 However, face recognition data is prone to error, which can lead to people being accused of crimes they did not commit.
 Facial recognition software is particularly bad at recognising African Americans and other ethnic minorities, women, and young people, frequently misidentifying or failing to identify them, affecting certain groups disproportionately.

-Face recognition software has also been used to target people engaging in protected speech.
-Face recognition software is expected to become more popular in the near future.
+Face recognition has also been used to target people engaging in protected speech.
+The software is expected to become more popular in the near future.
 It may be used to detect people’s activities in the real world, similar to how automatic licence plate readers track cars based on plate numbers.
 In other nations, and also at athletic events, real-time facial recognition is now in operation.

 How does Face Recognition software work?

 Face recognition software employs computer algorithms to identify specific, distinguishing features on a person’s face.
 These details, such as the distance between the eyes or the shape of the chin, are then mathematically represented and compared to data on other faces collected in a face recognition database.
 A face template is data about a specific face that differs from a photograph in that it is designed to only include details that can be used to distinguish one face from another.

 Instead of positively identifying an unknown person, some face recognition is designed to calculate a probability match score between the unknown person and specific face templates stored in the database.
 Instead of returning a single result, these systems will present several potential matches, ranked in order of likelihood of correct identification.